Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ### Monitoring Media Controller Server Abilities

-You can monitor changes of server abilities by using `addAbilityChangeListener` method on client side.
-You will get the notification about every ability change on the server side.
+You can monitor changes of server abilities using the `addAbilityChangeListener` method on client side.
+You will also receive the notifications about every ability change on the server side:

 ```javascript
 /* Client-side code */